dustinian/Adventures/ngs_valil.md

 ###Ownership

-Dustinian Camburides reserves all rights over _Valil_.
-However, I would be delighted to offer _Valil_ to _Venture Land Games_ with no compensation whatsoever should they choose to reproduce _Valil_ in whole or in part in any official document or supplament.
+Dustinian Camburides reserves all rights for _Valil_.
+However, I would be delighted to offer _Valil_ to _Venture Land Games_ for no compensation whatsoever should they choose to reproduce _Valil_ in whole or in part in any official document or supplement.